microbiomedata/metaMS/docs/README_LCMS_LIPID.md

 ## Version History

--   v1.0.0: Initial release of the lipidomics workflow #TODO KRH: update wtih releease date when available
+-   v1.0.0: Initial release of the lipidomics workflow #TODO KRH: update wtih release date when available

 ## Point of contact